History of horror films: 2020s

 Director Julia Ducournau (centre) with cast members of body horror film Titane at the 2021 Cannes Film Festival.
 Titane won the Palme d'Or at the event.

 The COVID-19 pandemic that began in 2020 disrupted the film industry, leading to the release of several horror films being postponed, such as A Quiet Place Part II (2020) and Candyman (2021), while other films like Censor (2021) had production halted.
 During lockdowns, streaming for films featuring fictional apocalypses increased.
 Found footage horror found itself imposed into films set on desktops in Zoom meetings with Host (2020), a film shot and set during the quarantine period of 2020, to what Newman described as further enhancing the "this really happened" aspect of the genre.
-Films based on more internet-culture followed in the years with films like Dashcam (2021), We're All Going to the World's Fair (2021), Deadstream (2022) and Bodies Bodies Bodies (2022).
-Newman declared that one of the grander over arching themes of 21st century horror films was about collapse, with horrific effects and imagery and sounds overwhelm conventional storytelling in favor of the logic of the nightmare.
+More films based on internet culture followed in the years with films like Dashcam (2021), We're All Going to the World's Fair (2021), Deadstream (2022) and Bodies Bodies Bodies (2022).
+Newman declared that one of the grander overarching themes of 21st century horror films was about collapse, with horrific effects and imagery and sounds overwhelm conventional storytelling in favor of the logic of the nightmare.

 Blumhouse furthered its relationship with Universal Pictures by scheduling similarly budgeted films like The Invisible Man (2020) following the halted launch of their Dark Universe series with the release of The Mummy (2017).
+Other resurrected classical horror characters were would follow with two films based on Dracula being screened in theaters in 2025 with Robert Eggers' Nosferatu (2024) and Luc Besson's Dracula (2025) as well as with Leigh Whannell's Wolf Man (2025) and Guillermo del Toro's Frankenstein.

 Further franchise installments and reiterations of old stories were continued films involving Dracula, exorcisms and other entries in series such as Evil Dead, Insidious, Scream, and Saw.
 Smile (2022) became one of the most profitable films of the year, earning more than $217 million on a $17 million production budget.
 By 2025, The Hollywood Reporter described horror films as being one of the only "sure bets" left at for high grossing theatrical box office.
+By the middle of the decade there were further franchise through reboots like Final Destination: Bloodlines (2025) and 28 Years Later (2025), and I Know What You Did Last Summer (2025), sequels like Black Phone 2 (2025) and retro-styled slasher films like Clown in a Cornfield (2025) and Heart Eyes (2025).